Quick one (i.e. not the prettiest article): I was building another CRM plugin and kept getting a really annoying exception.

 at Microsoft.Crm.Application.InlineEdit.InlineEditJsonConverter.GetEntityAttributeJsonContent(Entity entity, FormMediator formMediator, Boolean encodeValues, IOrganizationContext context)

-at Microsoft.Crm.Application.InlineEdit.InlineEditJsonConverter.<EntityPropertiesToJsonInternal>d__3.MoveNext()
+at Microsoft.Crm.Application.InlineEdit.InlineEditJsonConverter.d__3.MoveNext()

 at System.Linq.Enumerable.WhereEnumerableIterator`1.MoveNext()